 Is January a good time to visit Athens?

 January is a good time to explore Athens, especially as important sites like the Acropolis, and Agora will be much quieter than in summer.
 Museum lovers will also appreciate being able to take their time in the Athens museums in January rather than feeling they are being rushed along.

 It looks like January is off-season so will I be ok to book tours when I get there or should I do it now?

 Answer: You could almost definitely book tours a day or two before you want to go, as tour operators will have room.
 From a practical point of view though, my travel tip is to book in advance.

 This is from experience!
 I'm currently traveling around Asia, and we've spent a surprising amount of time researching and booking tours on the fly.

 If we had booked in advance, we'd have more time enjoying the sights and sounds, and less time in front of a computer screen!

-Answer: yes they do!
-The major ones mostly close at 15.00, so get your sightseeing in early.
+Answer: Archaeological sites in Greece have shorter opening hours in January than in summer.
+The major ones mostly close at 15.00 because there is less daylight, so get your sightseeing in early.
 Minor ones may not open at all.
-If you are visiting Athens, the Acropolis closes at 15.00, but the Acropolis Museum does open until 20.00, so you can plan your day around that.
+If you are visiting Athens, the Acropolis and Parthenon closes at 17.00, but the Acropolis Museum does open until 20.00, (depending on the day) so you can plan your day around that.